sarah1893/notes/docs/notes/python-unicode.rst

 so ASCII only contains control codes, digits, lowercase letters, uppercase letters, etc. However, it is not enough for us to represent characters such as accented characters, Chinese characters, or emoji existed around the world.
-Therefore, **Unicode** was developed to solve this issues.
+Therefore, **Unicode** was developed to solve this issue.
 It defines the *code point* to represent various characters like ASCII but the number of characters is up to 1,111,998.